betagouv/compte-rendu-vif/README.md

 - `frontend/createEnvFile.ts` used in prod to inject env vars starting with VITE\_ at runtime
 - `frontend/generatePandaDS.ts` used in dev to generate [PandaCSS](https://panda-css.com/docs/theming/tokens) tokens
   from [DSFR](https://github.com/GouvernementFR/dsfr)
-- `electric-client/completePrismaClient.ts` resolves an issue with prisma not being properly typed